 Throughout 2021, popular media in various countries began breathlessly proclaiming the triumph of the most popular Netflix series to date.
 Squid Game, a dystopian and gory South Korean production, drew attention for various reasons.
-The strangeness of a Korean series becoming so popular, the apparent parallels to day-to-day life in countries such as the United States and the United Kingdom, as well as the shock factor provided fertile ground for media commentators.
-However, hidden behind the headlines of mainstream media were the social media 'back channels' (Sutton, Palen and Shklovski, 2008) that shaped many of these narratives and drove attention to this series into the mainstream.
+The strangeness of a Korean series becoming so popular, the apparent parallels to day-to-day life in countries such as the United States and the United Kingdom, and the shock factor provided fertile ground for media commentators.
+However, hidden behind the headlines of mainstream media were the social media 'back channels' (Sutton et al., 2008) that shaped many of these narratives and drove attention to this series into the mainstream.
 This study aims to develop a better understanding of the role of social media in promoting the show and contributes to the theory of social media virality and echo chambers.
-We selected Twitter as the channel for this study because it is the most open in terms of visibility for users and it is possible to study the platform using tools based on SNA (social network analysis) by building on associated research (Ahmed et al., 2020 & Fenton et al., 2021a).
-Twitter is more geared towards information sharing and powered by algorithms that control what users see, instead of more closed networks channels such as WhatsApp, closed groups, and micro-communities (Fenton et al., 2021b).
+We selected Twitter as the channel for this study because it is the most open in terms of visibility for users and it is possible to study the platform using tools based on social network analysis SNA) by building on the associated research (Ahmed,